min2ha/ukwa-site/content/target/53301/index.en.md

   "subject": "UK General Election 2017"
 }

-# Who Can I Vote For?: UK Political Parties

 A list of UK political parties, the constituency they contested in the 2017 General Election as well as previous elections and information on the individual candidates if the information was available.